 Since I became a licensed massage therapist in 2009, I have worked and studied to refine my craft across the country.
 I earned credentials as a massage therapist by completing a 500-hour training while simultaneously earning my Reiki level III practitioner.
 A native of the Black Hills and now returning full circle to Rapid City, I have practiced in Boulder, CO, Honolulu, HI, San Francisco, CA, Finger Lake, AK, and Little Rock, AR.

-Continuing to develop my healing skills, I participated in an intense program at the world-renowned Esalen Institute in Big Sur, CA. At Harbin School of Healing Arts in Middletown, CA, I studied principals of Shiatsu, Thai-Yoga Massage, and Harbin's own Watsu massage.
-I still continue to grow my skill set with subsequent training in Hot Stone Massage, Lomi-Lomi, Deep-Tissue, and Sports Massage.
+Continuing to develop my healing skills, I participated in an intense program at the world-renowned Esalen Institute in Big Sur, CA. At Harbin School of Healing Arts in Middletown, CA, I studied principals of Shiatsu, Thai-Yoga Massage, and Harbin's own Watsu Massage.
+I still continue to grow my skill set with subsequent training in Hot Stone Massage, Lomi-Lomi, Deep Tissue Massage, and Sports Massage.

 I look forward to our journey together of finding healing and balance for you!